ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.slideshow/README.md

 * The last eight daily pictures from Bing.com
 * Pictures uploaded by VIS-File-Manager
 * Pictures from file system path
-* Pictures from Synology PhotoStation
+* Pictures from Synology PhotoStation or Synology Photo

 The Adapter provides a Widget for Presentation in VIS, which offers effects on picture change, for example smooth fade-out and fade-in.
 Additionally a timeout can be configured.
 When on other views in the same VIS project no actions for the defined timeout occured, the view with the Slideshow will be started.
 With a click on the picture it changes back to the last view or to a predefined view.